joshuamkite/Sankey-Pandas-Jobhunting-CSV-Processor/README.md

 Follow the prompts to input the path of your CSV file or select one from the current directory.

+You will be prompted to choose the output format:

+1. **Console**: Prints the output directly to the console - suitable for SankeyMATIC.
+2. **Output File**: Saves the output in a text file named `sankeymatic_markup.txt` suitable for SankeyMATIC.
+3. **Plotly Diagram**: Generates a Sankey diagram locally using Plotly.
+You can choose to save this diagram in SVG, PNG, or JPG format.
+No external services required
 ## Sample Output

 Output is printed directly to the console and to a file `sankeymatic_markup.txt` suitable for input into SankeyMATIC: